Shruti-Shikhare/Shruti-Shikhare/README.md

 - 👋 Hi, I’m @Shruti-Shikhare
-- 👀 I’m interested in Data Science in Healthcare and Digital Health
+- 👀 I’m interested in Healthcare and Biomedical Science
-- 🌱 I’m currently learning Deep Learning and Computer Vision for Biomedical Imaging
+- 🌱 I’m currently learning Computer Vision for Biomedical Imaging, and AI/Data Science for Multi-Omics.
-- 💞️ I’m looking to collaborate on a project or startup role in healthcare data science
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/shruti-shikhare-991415147/

 <!---